uselagoon/dbaas-controller/README.md

 - Utilizes native Kubernetes secret resources for storing database credentials and connection details.
 - Pooling and Disabling Providers: Supports adding new providers to a pool and marking providers as disabled or unable to deprovision.
 - Migration Support: Offers mechanisms to migrate consumers between providers seamlessly.
+- Able to reusing existing databases by using a seed secret to populate the database with data.

 ## Custom Resource Definitions